The pre-registration assessment

 The NUS Website has some help from the University of Leeds.

-The Site has lots of information on studying, revision and coping with exams.
+The Mix has lots of information on studying, revision and coping with exams.